OP-TEE/optee_os/documentation/interrupt_handling.md

 indicating that it should continue last SMC.

-The monitor restores secure world context which locates the previously saved context and checks that it's a return from IRQ that is requested before restoring the context and lets the secure world IRQ handler return from exception where the execution would be resumed.
+The monitor restores secure world context which locates the previously saved context and checks that it is a return from IRQ that is requested before restoring the context and lets the secure world IRQ handler return from exception where the execution would be resumed.